2012 Vermont Passenger Tramway Rules & Addendum to ANSI B.77.1-2011 with ANSI B.77.1a-2012 Supplement

 Carbon monoxide detectors are to be installed in all lift buildings where emission-producing fuels are burned.

-Operators shall ensure that all lift attendants have sufficient training and experience to be able to read and understand lift instructions and to give and receive verbal communication from other attendants and passengers.
+Resort operators shall ensure that all lift attendants have sufficient training and experience to be able to read and understand lift instructions and to give and receive verbal communication from other attendants and passengers.

 All Non-destructive testing (NDT) certifications and annual eye exams, including outside contractors, shall be on file in one location and shall be available to the Passenger Tramway Technician upon request.